Contents

 Specific objectives to be met at the end of the course:

-- Students know how to apply dynamic programming to investment-consumption problems.
+- Apply dynamic programming to consumption-investment problems.

 Prerequisites

-"Portfolio Theory" is generally structured as a second-year course in the Master's programmes of Mathematics and Stochastics and Financial Mathematics at the University of Amsterdam.
-Students should be familiar with fundamental concepts of probability and measure theory, as covered in the "Measure Theoretic Probability" course.
+Portfolio Theory is generally structured as a second-year course in the Master’s programmes of Mathematics and Stochastics and Financial Mathematics at the University of Amsterdam.
+Students should be familiar with fundamental concepts of probability and measure theory, as covered in the Measure Theoretic Probability course.

 Literature